carolinebarra/RecyclingTrashCans.github.io/README.md

 ## Companion app accompanies website

-This is also a companion website to an [Augmented Reality Map application (also open source)](https://github.com/RecyclingTrashCans/recycling-trashcan-armap/), and hosts the most current set of locations whic are downloaded by the mobile app a few seconds after start.
+This is also a companion website to an [Augmented Reality Map application (also open source)](https://github.com/RecyclingTrashCans/recycling-trashcan-armap/), and hosts the most current set of locations which are downloaded by the mobile app a few seconds after start.
 This way the locations can be updated without a new mobile app release.

 ## Adding your own locations to the companion app

-Both the website and the app is capable of showing both recycling trashcan and generic locations.
-Please see intructions about how to add your own location [in the app's README](https://github.com/RecyclingTrashCans/recycling-trashcan-armap/blob/develop/README.md).
+Both the website and the app are capable of showing both recycling trashcan and generic locations.
+Please see instructions about how to add your own location [in the app's README](https://github.com/RecyclingTrashCans/recycling-trashcan-armap/blob/develop/README.md).

 ## Related Google Maps Platform Hackathon